GalaxAlign: Mimicking Citizen Scientists' Multimodal Guidance for Galaxy Morphology Analysis: Introduction

 \section{Introduction}

 Galaxy morphology analysis involves studying galaxies based on their shapes and structures.
 This information is crucial for understanding galaxy formation and evolution, and it can be conveyed through natural language and schematic diagrams of galaxy images\cite{walmsley2020galaxy, lintott2011galaxy}.
 As shown in Figure \ref{egs}, schematic symbols paired with textual labels effectively capture the distinct characteristics of individual galaxies\cite{bowles2022new, bowles2023radio}.
-These textual descriptions and schematic diagrams have proven useful in guiding amateur volunteers in galaxy image annotation\cite{walmsley2020galaxy}.
-In this paper, we explore how this multi-modal information can enhance foundation models for galaxy morphology analysis.
+These textual descriptions and schematic diagrams have proven useful in instructing citizen scientists in galaxy image annotation\cite{walmsley2020galaxy}, where the annotations from citizen scientists serve as a critical pipeline for processing massive astronomical datasets.
+In this paper, we explore how to train an AI-based citizen scientist for galaxy image annotation, demonstrating the use of multi-modal instructions to enhance existing foundation models for galaxy morphology analysis.

-Foundation models pre-trained on large-scale natural image datasets, such as ImageNet \cite{russakovsky2015imagenet}, perform well in various multimedia applications.
+Foundation models pre-trained on large-scale natural image datasets, such as ImageNet \cite{russakovsky2015imagenet}, perform well in various domain applications.
 However, researchers commonly believe that these pre-trained models are insufficient for astronomical images \cite{walmsley2022practical, slijepcevic2024radio, lastufka2024vision}.
 This concern arises because the domain-specific scientific data differ significantly from the general natural image datasets used for foundation models, leading to distribution shifts that reduce the effectiveness of these models when applied directly to galaxy analysis \cite{lastufka2024vision}.

 As a result, astronomical foundation models have typically relied on pretraining with large-scale astronomical datasets \cite{lintott2011galaxy, willett2013galaxy, dieleman2015rotation, lanusse2023astroclip}.
 These models are trained from scratch using extensive domain-specific datasets and subsequently fine-tuned for downstream tasks, overlooking the potential benefits of adapting publicly available vision foundation models that are pre-trained on natural datasets.
 Moreover, annotating galaxy images heavily depends on the efforts of experts and volunteers, requiring significant human resources and time \cite{jimenez2023czsl, walmsley2020galaxy, lanusse2023astroclip}.
 Therefore, there is a pressing need for a method that reduces reliance on large domain-specific datasets and directly utilizes readily available pre-trained models trained on natural image data.